tu-delft-library/planning_for_rdm/book/stage_4.md

 The **TU Delft Starter Kit** lets you integrate your analysis, documentation, and writing through Jupyter Book and Git, enabling seamless connections between code, results, and manuscript preparation.
 It also automatically generates a pdf of your thesis (via Latex).
 - <a href="https://tud-jb-os.github.io/starterkit/quickstart/" target="_blank"> TU Delft Starter Kit Quickstart</a>
 <br>
+*Note: The TU Delft Starter Kit is in project form.

 ## *Key question: How will you reduce risks of data leaks?*